Here are the ministries we provide to help adults achieve those goals.

 Hope for Hurting Parents

 If you have a teen or young adult who is making destructive choices, if you feel discouraged and hopeless, you are not alone!
-This weekly group meeting at SCC provides opportunities for mutual support and encouragement, as well as discussion of topics including: grief and loss – enabling – guilt – fear – anger – resentment – letting go of expectations – how to wait – powerlessness – control – guarding your marriage – and more…
+This weekly group provides opportunities for mutual support and encouragement, as well as discussion of topics including: grief and loss – enabling – guilt – fear – anger – resentment – letting go of expectations – how to wait – powerlessness – control – guarding your marriage – and more…

 Contact: Jennifer Summa, group facilitator, and email@example.com